Multiple Sclerosis - Adult

 - MRI scan

-- Lumbar puncture —to check the fluid around the brain and spinal cord, which may rule out other diseases
+- Lumbar puncture—sample and test of fluid around the brain and spinal cord

-- Optical coherence tomography (OCT)—to look at the retina and the optic nerve
+- Optical coherence tomography (OCT)—to look at the eye and nerve to the eye

 - Interferon betas

 Corticosteroids may be given during active phases.
 It can help to reduce inflammation.
 It may lessen damage to the nerve fibers and shorten the length of relapses.

 Symptoms may be managed with: